 It’s as if the trees themselves are calling to me.
 Perhaps they are.

 Scientists have been able to listen to the noises made by thirsty trees.
 They are ultrasonic pops, 100 times faster than what a human ear can hear.
 Did you read my post, Talk to the Trees – They Just Might Answer?

 Research is showing that trees communicate with each other too.
-Not only can they differentiate between the damage caused by a hungry animal nibbling their leaves and damage the wind may cause, they can protect themselves and alert their friends to the danger.
+Not only can they differentiate between the damage caused by a hungry animal nibbling their leaves and damage the wind may cause, but they can also protect themselves and alert their friends to the danger.

 The trees can detect the animal’s saliva on their leaves and sometimes even hear when an insect or animal is munching on them.
-This prompts them to produce bad tasting tannins to discourage more feasting.
+This prompts them to produce bad-tasting tannins to discourage more feasting.

 The trees send volatile organic compounds into the air which are detected by other plants growing nearby.
-They too produce the bad tasting tannins to protect themselves.
+They too produce the bad-tasting tannins to protect themselves.

 When damage is caused to the leaves by wind, instead of producing the tannins, trees produce wound hormones to help heal themselves.

-THE MAGIC OF TREES AND THE WOOD WIDE WEB
+THE WOOD WIDE WEB

 Current research is focusing on how trees communicate using what is being called a ‘wood’ wide web.

 The fungi that grow around the base of trees is being referred to as ‘Earth’s natural internet’.